How you can prevent and detect skin cancer

 Because skin cancer may be painless or otherwise not bothersome, you may not notice it unless you look for it.
 ASDS encourages monthly self-exams and annual screenings to help prevent skin cancer and detect any unusual areas as early as possible.
 Many ASDS members offer free skin cancer screenings throughout the year.

 Members of ASDS are experts in treating all skin types, and you can find a dermatologic surgeon near you to get checked.
-Always talk to a doctor if you have concerns about your skin.
-If you spot any new, growing or changing moles, growths or sores, or if you notice spots that are painful, itch, burn or bleed, have them checked by a dermatologist immediately.
+Always talk to a doctor if you have concerns about your skin. .
+If you have any new, growing or changing moles, growths or sores, or if you notice spots that are painful, itch, burn, bleed or are otherwise bothersome, have them checked by a dermatologist immediately.